17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 We would suggest visiting this fascinating historical site early morning if you can, while it is still cool, or warm rather than hot, depending on the time of the year!

-I visited it at 9 am but it was rainy season and it just rained for a week almost no stop.
-I cannot even tell you how many mosquitos were biting me.
-I was surrounded, so I made my visit short, but the site is worth it.
+I visited it at 9 a.m., but it was rainy season, and it rained for almost a week, almost nonstop.
+I cannot even tell you how many mosquitos bit me.
+I was surrounded, so I shortened my visit, but the site is worth it.

 3. Walk around town

-Walking around town you can appreciate the beautiful artworks in the murals painted all over the town walls representing marine life, check out nice restaurants and cafes and walk by the Malecon to watch the sunset.
+Walking around town, you can appreciate the beautiful artwork in the murals painted all over the town walls representing marine life, check out nice restaurants and cafes, and walk by the Malecon to watch the sunset.

 Cozumel drone beach club